PostHog/posthog-plugin-starter-kit/README.md

 To submit your plugin, use the support option in PostHog Cloud.

-We'll review the plugin to ensure it's secure, performant, and adheres to best practices and isn't already accomplisahable by other ways.
-Then, we add it to our official repository and make it available for everyone to use!
+We'll review the plugin to ensure it's secure, performant, adheres to best practices and isn't already doing something that can be accomplished by other means.
+Then we'll add it to our official repository and make it available for everyone to use!